stratisMarkou/random-walks/random-walks/book/mira/000-exercises.md

 <a class="github-button" href="https://github.com/stratisMarkou" data-color-scheme="no-preference: light; light: light; dark: dark;" data-size="large" aria-label="Follow @stratisMarkou on GitHub">Follow</a>

 This page gives solutions to the exercises from the book Measure, Integration and Real Analysis by Sheldon Axler.
-We have been working through the book and exercises with Adrian Goldwaser and Shreyas Padhy, and these solutions are a joint effort.
+We have been working through the book and exercises with Adrian Goldwaser, Bruno Mlodozeniec and Shreyas Padhy, and these solutions are a joint effort.
 Please [email me](mailto:stratismar@gmail.com) if you find any errors in these solutions or have any other comments.

 ## Chapter 1.A